Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

 Hiking Near Lake Quinault Lodge

-This route saves the best attractions for the second half, including lake views with the snow-capped Olympic Mountains in the distance.
+We didn’t know it then, but we chose the best direction by heading toward Falls Creek Campground.
+This route saves the most scenic moments for the second half, including lake views with the snow-capped Olympic Mountains in the distance.

 Here are a few other nearby, easy hikes: